igrigorik/http-2/README.md

 # HTTP-2

-Pure ruby, framework and transport agnostic implementation of [HTTP 2.0 protocol](http://tools.ietf.org/html/draft-ietf-httpbis-http2) (see [HPBN chapter](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html) for overview):
+Pure ruby, framework and transport agnostic implementation of [HTTP 2.0 protocol](http://tools.ietf.org/html/draft-ietf-httpbis-http2) (see [HPBN chapter for overview](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html)), with support for:

 * [Binary framing](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#_binary_framing_layer) parsing and encoding
 * [Stream multiplexing](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_STREAMS_MESSAGES_FRAMES) and [prioritization](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_PRIORITIZATION)
 * Connection and stream [flow control](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#_flow_control)
 * [Header compression](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_HEADER_COMPRESSION)
-* And many other HTTP 2.0 goodies...
+* And other HTTP 2.0 goodies...

 Current implementation is based on:

 * [draft-ietf-httpbis-http2-06](http://tools.ietf.org/html/draft-ietf-httpbis-http2-06)
 * [draft-ietf-httpbis-header-compression-01](http://tools.ietf.org/html/draft-ietf-httpbis-header-compression)

-Since the underlying specifications are still evolving, treat this implementation as _a work in progress_ also!
-The API is likely to change, there are plenty of opportunities for refactoring, etc. If you're interested in contributing, check the issue tracker, play with the API, provide feedback!
+Since the underlying specifications are still evolving, treat this implementation as a work in progress as well: the API is likely to change, there are plenty of opportunities for refactoring, etc.

 ## Getting started

 This implementation makes no assumptions as how the data is delivered: it could be a regular Ruby TCP socket, your custom eventloop, or whatever other transport you wish to use - e.g. ZeroMQ, [avian carriers](http://www.ietf.org/rfc/rfc1149.txt), etc.

-Your code is responsible for feeding data to the parser, which performs all of the necessary HTTP 2.0 decoding, state management and the rest, and vice versa, the parser will emit bytes (encoded HTTP 2.0 frames) that you can then route to the destination.
+Your code is responsible for feeding data into the parser, which performs all of the necessary HTTP 2.0 decoding, state management and the rest, and vice versa, the parser will emit bytes (encoded HTTP 2.0 frames) that you can then route to the destination.
 Roughly, this works as follows:

 ```ruby
 socket = YourTransport.new